tlowell/arduino-sandbox/README.md

 # arduino-sandbox
 A collection of Arduino sketches that may be useful to others.

-The [waveshare](waveshare)￼folder is organized by board type using the model naming convention found on the Waveshare website (e.g., esp32-s3-touch-lcd-1.47).
+The [waveshare](waveshare)  folder is organized by board type using the model naming convention found on the Waveshare website (e.g., esp32-s3-touch-lcd-1.47).
 These boards require their own sketches to support unique pinouts, differing touch controllers, display variants, etc.

 The code in [waveshare-esp32-s3-touch-lcd-1.47](waveshare/waveshare-esp32-s3-touch-lcd-1.47/) emulates the example created by YouTuber Volos Projects in this [video](https://www.youtube.com/watch?v=oPAOMTf5dVE&t=54s), but customized for this specific board.